Cardiotocography

-Cardiotocography (CTG) is a technique used to monitor the fetal heartbeat and the uterine contractions during pregnancy and labour.
+Cardiotocography (CTG) is a technique used to monitor the fetal heartbeat and uterine contractions during pregnancy and labour.
 The machine used to perform the monitoring is called a cardiotocograph.

-Fetal heart sounds was described as early as 350 years ago and approximately 200 years ago mechanical stethoscopes, such as the Pinard horn, were introduced in clinical practice.
+Fetal heart sounds were described as early as 350 years ago and approximately 200 years ago mechanical stethoscopes, such as the Pinard horn, were introduced in clinical practice.

 Modern-day CTG was developed and introduced in the 1950s and early 1960s by Edward Hon, Roberto Caldeyro-Barcia and Konrad Hammacher.
 The first commercial fetal monitor (Hewlett-Packard 8020A) was released in 1968.

-CTG monitoring is widely used to assess fetal wellbeing by identifying babies at risk of hypoxia (lack of oxygen).
+CTG monitoring is widely used to assess fetal well-being by identifying babies at risk of hypoxia (lack of oxygen).
 CTG is mainly used during labour.
 A review found that in the antenatal period (before labour), there is no evidence to suggest that monitoring women with high-risk pregnancies benefits the mother or baby, although research around this is old and should be interpreted with caution.
 Up-to-date research is needed to provide more information surrounding this practice.

-CTG monitoring can sometimes lead to medical interventions which are not necessarily needed.